ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ---

+# Velocity-Base Movement
+Before we dive into implementing movement, it's important to understand what **velocity** actually means.
+Velocity tells us both **how fast an object is moving** and **in which direction**, making it a fundamental concept for controlling movement in games.
+By grasping this idea, we can see why simply setting a Rigidbody’s velocity can instantly move an object in the desired direction.

 ## Understanding Velocity

 **Velocity** describes how fast and in which direction an object moves; essentially displacement over time, measured in meters per second **(m/s)**.